Telapantela/SEO-Mission-Control/src/content/blog/02-zero-click-search/index.md

 ---
-title: "Zero Click SEO Implementation: Step-by-Step Featured Snippet Guide 2025"
+title: "How To Win Featured Snippets With Zero Click SEO 2025"
 summary: "In 2025, SEO is evolving beyond traditional metrics.
 As zero-click search results, such as featured snippets and knowledge panels, continue to grow in importance, understanding modern SEO metrics is crucial for businesses aiming to stay ahead in the digital landscape.
 This guide delves into the essential strategies and technical implementations needed to optimize for zero-click search results, enhance brand visibility, and improve overall search performance."
 date: "Feb 09 2025"
 draft: false